tillbiskup/evedataviewer/docs/roadmap.rst

 * Handling of files

-  * Some files cannot easily be imported using paradise (and are currently logged) -- investigate and solve
+  * Some files cannot easily be imported using paradise (and are currently logged) -- investigate and solve (may have been solved: datasets without data caused problems)
   * How to deal with datasets that have no preferred channel/axis set?

   * Larger discussion: How to continue with importers?
 Use evefile?
 Use an updated/improved version of paradise?
 Develop an own machinery?

-* Most important basic feature
+* Most important basic features

   * What are the most important basic features of the viewer?